 September is National Preparedness Month

-We focus on helping people become financially ready for an emergency situation, but there are many other ways to be prepared.
-There is a lot of good information at the official ready.gov National Preparedness Month site.
+We focus on helping people become financially ready for emergency situations.
+Many resources are available to assist you with your preparation.
+Check out the good information at the official ready.gov National Preparedness Month site to start your planning.

-This year, the theme for the month is “Disasters don’t wait.
-Make your plan today.”
+This year, the theme for the month is “Prepare to Protect.
+Preparing for disasters is protecting everyone you love.”
 Each week of the month has a special focus:

 Week 1: Make a Plan